Tuesday, September 28, 2010

 04.09.10.
 Quake rock fall below Clifton sea cliff, Main Rd, Sumner Beach

-Ferry Rd, Woolston: Several old, brick bldgs by Heathcote River were quake damaged.
+Ferry Rd, Woolston: Several old, brick buildings by Heathcote River were damaged.

 04.09.10.
 Quake collapsed garden wall, Bexley

-Along liquifactioned Bexley / Aranui roads, we saw more toppled chimneys, roof damages, toppled garden walls.
-One garage a rubble heap, garage roof on the front lawn.
+Along liquifactioned Bexley / Aranui roads, we saw more toppled-chimneys, roof-damages, toppled garden-walls.
+One garage a rubble-heap, garage roof on the front lawn.

 04.09.10.
 Quake collapsed garage, a rubble heap, Bexley